arnab-logs/understanding-docker-volumes/Notes.md

 Mounts `demo-volume` to `/app` inside the container.
 Use `--mount` for clarity and readability.

----

 ### Mount Volume Using `-v` (Shorthand)
 ```bash
 docker run -v demo-volume:/app nginx
 ```
-Quick version of volume mounting.
+Quick shorthand for volume mounting.
+Less readable in scripts, but works well for local usage.
-Useful for small tasks, but less readable in team environments.

 ---

-## Inspect Container Volume Usage
+## Inspect Volume Usage in a Container

 ### View Container Mount Info
 ```bash
 docker inspect web-server
 ```
-Look for the `Mounts` section to confirm volume usage.
+Check the `Mounts` section to confirm volume usage and mount path inside the container.

 ---